Companies that use cash basis accounting record revenues when they receive cash and expenses when they pay cash.

 When is Cash Accounting Preferred?

 Cash accounting can be adequate for some small businesses.
-The cash basis approach may, in fact, be preferred over an accrual system for some small firms.
+Some small firms may, prefer the cash-basis approach over an accrual system.

-The cash approach may be preferred where all or most of the following conditions apply.
+The cash approach may work well where all or most of the following conditions apply.
 The company:

-- Owns few expensive business-supporting physical assets.
-It may own some product inventory, office supplies, and cash in a bank account.
-However, it does not own buildings, substantial amounts of office furniture, large computer systems, production machinery, or vehicles.
+- May hold some product inventory, office supplies, and cash in a bank account, but does not own buildings, substantial amounts of office furniture, large computer systems, production machinery, or vehicles

 Meeting Legal Reporting Needs With a Cash Basis System

-Under such conditions, a cash basis system may be adequate to meet the company's legal reporting obligations.
-The cash basis system may be adequate for
+Under such conditions, a cash basis system may suffice to meet the company's legal reporting obligations.
+The cash basis system may be sufficient for

-- Proving that the company collected and paid government sales taxes for goods or services sold.
+- Proving that the company collects and pays government sales taxes for goods or services sold

-- Proving that the company complied with minimum wage payment and employee income tax withholding requirements.
+- Showing that the company complies with minimum wage payment and employee income tax-withholding requirements

-- Proving that the company pays its own income tax.
+- Proving that the company pays its income tax

-- Providing real-time visibility and control of incoming and outgoing funds.
-This helps prevent spending over budget or overdrawing the company checking account.
+- Providing real-time visibility and control of incoming and outgoing funds (to prevent spending over budget or overdrawing the company checking account).

-What Are Advantages and Disadvantages of the Cash Basis Approach?
+Advantages - Disadvantages of the Cash Basis Approach

 The advantages and disadvantages of cash basis accounting with a single entry system are clearest when comparing the cash basis approach with the primary alternative approach, accrual accounting with a double-entry system.